 Colby Lemieux, associate director of Academic Success and Retention

 What are students facing at this major checkpoint in their first semester?
 Find out!
 In this webinar, you’ll learn about the first-year student experience, how students can get involved on campus, as well as the resources that are offered to our students such as the academic advising process, workshops, tutoring, and more!

 Housing Lottery and Residential Colleges

-Hosted by Charlie Sousa, associate director of Residence Life
+Hosted by Charlie Sousa, senior associate director of Residence Life

 Jodie Fitzpatrick, assistant director of Residential Colleges

 In this webinar, you’ll learn all about the housing process (eligibility, application information, guidelines, and accommodations) here at Fairfield University, as well as important deadlines and dates for the on- and off-campus housing lotteries, and about Commuter student engagement.
 You’ll also learn about the Sophomore Residential Colleges, which help students to explore their sense of community, identity, and vocation.

 Study Abroad and the International Experience

 Hosted by Jennifer Ewald, director of Office of Study Abroad and Nicole Moffa, Study Abroad program manager

 To get the most out of life at Fairfield University, sometimes you need to get away from it!
 During this presentation, we will discuss a variety of topics including why students choose to study abroad, the different types of programs available, how to get started, the application process, and many other resources.